 Author: Site Editor Publish Time: 2021-04-12 Origin: Site

-Hybrid cars have been popular in the past decade and we doubt that sales will be slowing down any time soon.
-That being said, there are a lot of older Toyota Prius, Honda Insight, and Honda Civic models currently popping up in the used market and while they can all present a good deal, there might be some woes when it comes to the hybrid battery.
+Hybrid cars have been popular in the past decades and we doubt that sales will be slowing down any time soon.
+That being said, there are a lot of old Toyota Prius, Honda Insight, and Honda Civic models currently popping up in the used market and while they can all present a good deal, there might be some woes when it comes to the hybrid battery.
 If you’re looking to buy a used hybrid car, then you might be wondering just how long the hybrid battery will last.

 Hybrid car batteries are made up of a group of individual battery cells and just like any other battery, they have a shelf life and will eventually lose power.
 Fortunately, all hybrid cars do come with a hybrid battery warranty of either 8 to 10 years and up to 100,000 miles.
 In the event that you do buy a hybrid car with fewer than 100,000 miles, you can rest assured that it will be covered by the manufacturer.
 However, we have seen many hybrid car batteries last for longer than 100,000.